-The copyright and other intellectual property rights in this document are vested in ELEXON or appear with the consent of the copyright owner.
-These materials are made available for you for the purposes of your participation in the electricity industry.
-If you have an interest in the electricity industry, you may view, download, copy, distribute, modify, transmit, publish, sell or create derivative works (in whatever format) from this document or in other cases use for personal academic or other non-commercial purposes.
-All copyright and other proprietary notices contained in the document must be retained on any copy you make.
+This document contains materials the copyright and other intellectual property rights in which are vested in ELEXON Limited or which appear with the consent of the copyright owner.
+These materials are made available for you to review and to copy for the purposes of the establishment, operation or participation in electricity trading arrangements in Great Britain under the Code and the consultation process now taking place in relation thereto.
+All other commercial use is prohibited.
+Unless you are a person having an interest in electricity trading in Great Britain under the Code you are not permitted to view, download, modify, copy, distribute, transmit, store, reproduce or otherwise use, publish, licence, transfer, sell or create derivative works (in whatever format) from this document or any information obtained from this document otherwise than for personal, academic or other non-commercial purposes.
+All copyright and other proprietary notices contained in the original material must be retained on any copy that you make.
 All other rights of the copyright owner not expressly dealt with above are reserved.